pierrediedhiou/cybersecurity-journey/glossary.md

 - **Amazon S3 Bucket** — A cloud storage container on Amazon Web Services.
 Misconfigured S3 buckets are a common security vulnerability that can expose sensitive data publicly
+- **Allowlist** — A security approach that explicitly permits only approved items (file types, IP addresses, inputs) and blocks everything else.
+More secure than a blocklist
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker